xianlinbox/daily_practise/aws-solution-architect/vpc.md

 # Direct Connect

-Build a dedicated connection between AWS direct connection location and on-prem data center.
+Build a dedicated connection between AWS direct connection location and on-prem data center. this is a seprate connection which will not be limited by existing internet bandwidth.

 1. dedicated connection
 2. more expensive